 We help justice systems support children who have experienced violence and victimization.

 A child who is a victim or witness of violence often confronts a system ill-equipped to meet their needs and to treat their symptoms of trauma.
 Our Bronx Child Trauma Support program works with children ages 3 to 15, most of whom are witnesses in criminal and/or family court cases.
 The program provides trauma-focused, evidence-based therapy, crisis intervention, and intensive court support services.
-At the national level, with funding from the federal Office for Victims of Crime, we’ve developed a package of court support materials for child victims and witnesses, their caregivers, and justice system personnel.
-We also provide training and technical assistance to practitioners on effective responses to child abuse and children’s exposure to violence.
+At the national level, with funding from the federal Office for Victims of Crime, we’ve developed a package of trauma-responsive, developmentally appropriate support materials for child victims and witnesses, their caregivers, and justice system practitioners.
+We also provide training and technical assistance on effective responses to child abuse and children’s exposure to violence.

 Initiatives